shaik1002/biggitlabbomb/doc/user/application_security/security_dashboard/index.md

 ### Project Security Dashboard

 The Project Security Dashboard shows the total number of vulnerabilities detected over time, with up to 365 days of historical data for a given project.
-The dashboard is an historical view of open vulnerabilities in the default branch.
-Open vulnerabilities are those of only `Needs triage` or `Confirmed` status (`Dismissed` or `Resolved` vulnerabilities are excluded).
+You can view the Project Security

-To view a project's security dashboard:
+Dashboard:

 1. On the left sidebar, select **Search or go to** and find your project.
 1. Select **Secure > Security dashboard**.